Why soft skills pay off for productivity and professional progress

 Equip yourself with the soft skills needed in the modern workplace.

 With regard for soft skills amongst industries and employers growing, now is the perfect time for business leaders, teams and professionals to broaden their capabilities or refresh their knowledge in a related subject.
-The University of Melbourne has developed a comprehensive range of microcertifications taking in leadership, creativity, communication and more, all of which offer a quality, manageable and forward-thinking course shaped by our ever-changing world of work.
+The University of Melbourne has developed Artful Communications, a comprehensive range of short courses taking in leadership, creativity, communication and more, which will help you master the art of confident communication with any audience.

-Click on one of our Melbourne MicroCerts below to learn more today:
+Click on one of our Artful Communications courses below to learn more today:

 - Professional Boundaries